William Jennings Bryan delivers a campaign speech, interrupted by student heckling, at Ann Arbor Courthouse.

 State Street Historic District and East Liberty Street Historic Block created.

 African American Cultural and Historical Museum of Washtenaw County formed, now at 1528 Pontiac Trail.
 Drake's Sandwich Shop closes.
+The only Chinese language weekly newspaper, the Michigan Chinese American News, began publication.

-Chinese American Society of Ann Arbor founded.
+The Chinese American Society of Ann Arbor was founded.

 Aut Bar, the only gay bar, established.
 First year of Ann Arbor Pride Festival.
 Schlenkers Hardware (last one downtown) closed.